discus-lang/salt/doc/reference/01-grammar.md

 - `tall` and `text` are universal and existential quantification of type variables.

 - `trec` and `tvnc` are record and variant types.
-The lists of labels and types must have the same length, and are treated as set of pairs.
+The lists of labels and types must have the same length, and are treated as a list of pairs.
+Variant and record types with the same (label, type) pairs, but in a different order, are different types.

 - `tfun` the type of a function taking a vector of arguments and returning a vector of results.